jameslnewell/styled-components-breakpoint/README.md

 **Properties:**
 - `gte` - Required.
 A `string`.
 The name of the breakpoint from which the styles will apply.
 - `lt` - Optional.
 A `string`.
-The name of the breakpoint at where the styles will not apply.
+The name of the breakpoint from which the styles will no longer apply.

 **Returns:**